goldbergyoni/nodebestpractices/README.md

 ## ![✔] 5.6.
 Utilize all CPU cores

 **TL;DR:** At its basic form, a Node app runs on a single CPU core while all others are left idling.
-It’s your duty to replicate the Node process and utilize all CPUs – For small-medium apps you may use Node Cluster or PM2.
-For a larger app consider replicating the process using some Docker cluster (e.g. K8S, ECS) or deployment scripts that are based on Linux init system (e.g. systemd)
+It’s your duty to replicate the Node process and utilize all CPUs.
+Most of the modern run-times platform (e.g., Kubernetes) allow replicating instances of the app but they won't verify that all cores are utilized - this is your duty.
+If the app is hosted on a bare server, it's also your duty to use some process replication solution (e.g. systemd)

 **Otherwise:** Your app will likely utilize only 25% of its available resources(!) or even less.
 Note that a typical server has 4 CPU cores or more, naive deployment of Node.js utilizes only 1 (even using PaaS services like AWS beanstalk!)